Skip to Main Content

 If you're ready to get a debt consolidation loan with fair credit, follow these four steps:

-- Complete the application.
-Once you've chosen a lender, you'll need to fill out a full application and submit any required documentation, such as tax returns or pay stubs.
+3. Apply: Once you've chosen a lender, fill out a full application and submit any required documentation, such as tax returns or pay stubs.

-- Get your funds.
-If you're approved, review the loan agreement and sign if everything looks as expected.
-The time to fund for personal loans is usually about one week — though some lenders will fund loans as soon as the same or next business day after approval.
-You might also have the option to have the funds sent directly to your creditors, depending on the lender.
+5. Await funding: Personal loans usually fund within one week — though some lenders can send money as soon as the same or next business day after approval.
+If you have the funds sent directly to your creditors, it could take longer, depending on the lender.

 How much of a loan can you get with a 600 credit score?